 A note for parents of Psychology Majors

 , and provide guidance on exploring career and graduate education possibilities.
 Our goal is to help students take responsibility for their choices.
-Our philosophy, and Penn State’s official policy (see http://www.psu.edu/ufs/policies/32-00.html), is to advise students as they take final responsibility for choosing courses and completing degree requirements.
+Our philosophy, and Penn State’s official policy (https://senate.psu.edu/policies-and-rules-for-undergraduate-students/), is to advise students as they take final responsibility for choosing courses and completing degree requirements.

 The Psychology Department is responsible for academic issues and has no information about financial aid or other financial issues.
-For questions about such issues, please contact the Office of Student Aid (http://www.psu.edu/studentaid/) or the Bursar’s Office (http://www.bursar.psu.edu/).
+For questions about such issues, please contact the Office of Student Aid (https://www.psu.edu/studentaid/) or the Bursar’s Office (https://www.bursar.psu.edu/).

-Professor and Director of Undergraduate Studies, Psychology
+Teaching Professors and Directors of Undergraduate Studies, Psychology